 Once the container is filled, pour out some of the nail polish onto the water surface.
 Pour only one colour at a time, and pour close to the water’s surface.
 Pouring from a distance will cause the nail polish to sink to the bottom.

 Once you have all the colours you want poured out, take a skewer or throw-away item and poke around, pulling the colour in any desired direction.
 Be sure to do this quickly, and don’t stir too much as the nail polish still needs to sit nicely on the surface.

 Next, hold the inside of the pot and lower it slowly into the water.
-Ensure that the area you want decorated is fully submerged.
-Once covered, pull it out and place it upside-down over paper towel.
+Ensure that the area you want to be decorated is fully submerged.
+Once covered, pull it out and place it upside-down over a paper towel.
 Allow it to dry completely for around 30 minutes.